Mark Blum: Career

 Blum was active in the Screen Actors Guild, having served on the New York and national boards.

 Personal life and death

 Blum was married to actress Janet Zarish, who appeared on television as Natalie Bannon on As the World Turns and as Lee Halpern on One Life to Live.

 Blum died from complications associated with COVID-19 at New York–Presbyterian Hospital on March 25, 2020, aged 69, during the COVID-19 pandemic in New York City.
-The season 3 premieres of You and Succession were dedicated in Blum's memory.
+The season 3 premieres of You and Succession were dedicated to Blum's memory, as well as the second episode of the fifth season of Billions.